cruzgodar/wilson/README.md

 - `canvas`: the canvas element.
 - `canvasWidth`, `canvasHeight`: the width and height of the canvas, in pixels.
 Readonly; to change the canvas size, use `resizeCanvas`.
 - `worldWidth`, `worldHeight`, `worldCenterX`, `worldCenterY`: the current world coordinates.
 Readonly; to change the world size, center, or bounds, use `resizeWorld`.
+- `verbose`: a boolean for whether to print verbose messages.
+Can be changed dynamically.
 - `reduceMotion`: a boolean for whether reduced motion animations are enabled.
 Can be changed dynamically.
 - `useInteractionForPanAndZoom`: a boolean for whether to use pan and zoom interactions.
 Can be changed dynamically.
 - `clampWorldCoordinatesMode`: a string that determines how the world coordinates are clamped when both the `x` and `y` values are constrained (see the interaction options).
 Can be changed dynamically.